 The intent of the CYPRESS Belfer Grant is to encourage and assist those teachers wishing to increase their knowledge base to benefit their classroom teaching skills.
 According to their website, the Belfer Conference is designed to assist educators in designing “lesson plans that focus on teaching diverse audiences and the relevance of the Holocaust today; and networks with educators from around the country.”

-Applications must be received electronically via the form below by 5:00pm, February 28,2020.
+Applications must be received electronically.
 Late applications will not be accepted.
 The applicant and building principal or supervising administrator must sign the application cover page.

 CYPRESS committee members will select recipients.
 Notification of request outcome will be via email.